misho104/FeynLecture/docs/src_md/Lecture_A.md

 ```mathematica
 SetLambda[10^2];
 ```
-The matrix element should not depend on Λ but does, which means it is IR-divergent.
+The matrix element should not depend on λ but does, which means it is IR-divergent.

 ---
 .exquiz[